styladev/plugin-wordpress/README.md

 5. Add `[php] styla_body(); [/php]` on the page the magazine should be placed

-6. Go to **Settings -> Permalinks** and hit the "Save Changes" button (you don't need to change anything on this site) - this will refresh internal redirects for all magazine urls (e.g. <magazine path>/story/asdf-1234)
+6. Go to **Settings -> Permalinks** and hit the **"Save Changes" button** (you don't need to change anything on this site) - this will refresh internal redirects for all magazine urls (e.g. <magazine path>/story/asdf-1234)

+In case routing for the Styla content does not work, please CHECK THE POINT 6.
+AGAIN.
+If you don't save this settings, the new routing settings won't kick in.

 ### Configuration